 When the world keeps serving up more dark matter to look at, you look at it.
 You see, well, can you sing it, can you dance it, can you get it to sing, can you get it to dance?
 What’s that line of Oppen’s?
 “I don’t mean that he despairs, I mean if he does not / He sees in the manner of poetry.”
 That has been a kind of touchstone for me, to be able to look into these things and not despair.
 I was introduced to despair and hope as antinomies, so I guess to answer your question in a kind of angular way is to say I look without despair and I guess, by definition, that would mean I look with hope.

-Joseph Donahue’s recent books include Dark Church (Verge Books, 2015), Red Flash on a Black Field (Black Square Editions, 2015), and Dissolves (Talisman House, 2012).
-These titles are all sections of the ongoing poem, Terra Lucida.
-He teaches in the English Department at Duke...
+Joseph Donahue's poetry collections include Wind Maps I-VII (forthcoming 2019) and Red Flash on a Black Field (Black Square Editions, 2015), as well as Musica Callada (forthcoming 2019), Dark Church (Verge Books, 2015), Dissolves (Talisman House, 2012), and Terra Lucida (Talisman House, 2009), which are sections of the ongoing poem Terra Lucida.
+He teaches in the English Department at Duke University.